upb-uc4/deployment/README.md

 ```

 ## NGINX
-The nginx configuration used on our server are shown in the [nginx folder](nginx).
+The nginx configurations used on our server are shown in the [nginx folder](nginx).